PracticeInterviewsTogether/product-docs/MVP Vision.md

 ### Marketing and Positioning

 - The platform will also consolidate free/cheap resources for preparation (YouTube playlists, not AlgoExpert subscriptions).
 This aligns with our position as an accessible, no-nonsense solution.
+See [this page](https://www.practiceinterviewstogether.com/services-7).